As part of its aim to promote active travel in schools, TfL (Transport for London) launched an initiative called STARS.

 St Elizabeth’s is working with TfL and the London Borough of Richmond on ways to alleviate congestion during drop off and collection times.
 The London Borough of Richmond is also providing funding to schools in the borough, including St Elizabeth’s, for resources and activities that help to promote active travel to children, such as badges, hi-viz vests, pedometers, balance bicycles and scooter parking.
-In September 2018 St Elizabeth’s hosted a Road Safety Theatre for Year 6 pupils which was provided by the Local Authority.
+In December 2019 St Elizabeth’s hosted a Road Safety Theatre for Year 5 and Year 6 pupils which was provided by the Local Authority.
 In January 2020 St Elizabeth’s hosted a Bike Market at the school grounds for anyone wishing to purchase a refurbished bicycle at an affordable price or wish to sell their own bicycle, this was sponsored by the Local Authority.

 Throughout the school year, there are many activities to promote active travel to pupils including ‘Walk to School Week’, Stranger Danger talks by members of the local Police, Scooter and Cycling Proficiency, Pedestrian Skills Training, School Sponsored Walk, Road Safety Talks, Bike Market (sponsored by the Local Authority), Car Free Days (in line with National Car Free Day) and curriculum classes and assemblies focusing on the environment and health benefits of active travel.

 Where possible, St Elizabeth’s uses safe modes of transport for school journeys and educational visits, including public bus, trains and walking.